codeforboston/plogalong/README.md

 4. In `firebase/project/functions` run `npm install`.
 5. Deploy with `firebase deploy`.
 (See `firebase deploy --help` for additional options.)

+#### Local Configuration

+Some Firebase features require additional configuration in the shared app config (`app.config.js`).
+When building, you can optionally specify a `LOCAL_CONFIG_FILE` environment variable.
+If given, it should be set to the path (relative to the working directory) of a JS module that exports a config object.
+See `app.config.js` for the keys you can override.

 ### OpenWeatherMap (optional)